10.0.0.1 Router Admin – Router Login

 When choosing a new password for your router, make sure it's secure and includes no personal information.
 Try to include a combination of letters, numbers, and symbols in your password for maximum strength.
 Run the password through the password strength test tool after changing it to ensure that your new password is secure.

-In some cases, you may find that your router experiences connection issues even with the correct username and password.
-These problems can often be resolved by resetting the router, which is a simple process.
+Sometimes, you may find that your router experiences connection issues even with the correct username and password.
+These problems can often be resolved by resetting the router.

-To reset your router, find the reset button on the back of the router and press it for 15-30 seconds.
-You may need a pin or small device to press the button depending on your router brand and model.
-Once you press the button, the router will reboot itself and revert to default settings.
+To reset your router, find the reset button on the back and press it for 15-30 seconds.
+Depending on your router brand and model, you may need a pin or a small device to press the button.
+Once you press the button, the router will reboot itself and revert to its default settings.

-If your default password has changed, or you don't have access to your password and can't remember it, you will also need to perform the same factory reset.
-This will allow you to use the default username and password as listed above to log in to your router.
+If your default password has changed or you can't access your password and can't remember it, you will also need to perform a factory reset.
+This will allow you to use the default username and password above to log in to your router.

 Changing SSID on 10.0.0.1 admin page

-From the admin page, you can also change the SSID (WiFi network name).
-It’s a good idea to change the name to something easily recognizable that will stand out from other networks.
-This is especially helpful if your neighbors have the same ISP default network names.
-Make sure the name doesn't contain any personal information about you or your home; just choose something unique that you'll be able to spot in a list of network names.
+You can also change the SSID from the admin page.
+Changing the name to something easily recognizable that will stand out from other networks is a good idea.
+This is especially helpful if neighbors have the same ISP default network names.
+Make sure the name doesn't contain personal information about you or your home; choose something unique you can spot in a list of network names.

-Furthermore, if you frequently have guests at your house, it’s a good idea to set up a separate guest network.
+Furthermore, if you frequently have guests at your house, setting up a separate guest network is a good idea.
 This prevents you from having to share your home WiFi at all; guests can use the guest network instead.